ndaman/damagetolerance/docs/exam 2/lecture18.md

 -   Consider the Wheeler/Willenborg example problem with Closure parameters of *C*<sub>*f*0</sub> = 0.3 and *C*<sub>*f*</sub> = 0.3728

 ----
-## compressive under-loads
+## under-loads

--   Just as a tensile “overload” retards crack growth, we might expect a compressive “underload” to accelerate crack growth
+-   We might expect a compressive “underload” to accelerate crack growth
 -   This effect is not usually modeled for a few reasons
     1. Compressive underloads are uncommon in airframes
     2. The acceleration effect is minimal